-A comment that I hear frequently (and say myself!) is that pets don't live long enough.
+It's often said that dog don't live long enough.
 As veterinary medicine advances and pet lover's awareness grows, longer and healthier life spans are possible.

 As a general rule of thumb, dogs are considered "senior" around age seven.
 Larger dogs sooner (age 5 or 6), and smaller dogs later (age 8 or 9).
 Dogs have such a large variety of breeds and sizes that there isn't a single age that automatically translates to senior status.

-The most accurate way to plan for your pet's senior years is to make an appointment with your veterinarian to discuss your pet's specific needs and age-related plan for optimal health.
+The most accurate way to plan for your dog's senior years is to make an appointment with your veterinarian to discuss your pet's specific needs and age-related plan for optimal health.

 Here are some age-related myths from the Aging Pet Care Awareness Survey:

 MYTH: Dogs and their owners age differently.